RajaMuneerBaigal/kubernetes-intro/README.md

     kubectl get pods
     kubctl get all
     kubectl get services
+    kubectl get --help for more on how to use it kubectl get deployment my-nginx
+    kubectl get deploy my-apache -o wide
+    kubectl get service -o wide
+    kubectl get pods -o wide

    -------------------------------------------------

 - **kubectl create**  : used to create many type of resources(pod,service,deployment and so on ) via cli or yml file.
 Similar to docker create i.e network, container, volume.